 Although many BJJ practitioners say that “it is the first choke you learn and therefore the last one that you simply master.” the cross choke is among the most potent and versatile chokes in Brazilian jiu-jitsu.

-The Loop Choke is one of those Jiu-Jitsu chokes you need to learn early since your grappling martial arts training launch.
 It’s almost considered in the group of the basics BJJ chokes.
 Otherwise, the BJJ loop choke is fast, sneaky, and nearly unpredictable.
-It also allows you to switch quickly to bow and arrow jiu-jitsu choke or other fancy lapel BJJ chokes.
+It also lets you switch quickly to bow and arrow jiu-jitsu choke or other fancy lapel chokes.

 However, you need to remember that a successful loop choke needs you to drive the lapel grip deeply as far as possible; if not, it does not work!